When you see a good person,

 think about evaluating yourself.

 –Confucius, quoted by Steve DeMasco in The Shaolin Way

 Sometimes we are our own harshest critics, especially when we are criticizing someone else!

-A colleague sent an email complaining about his teaching schedule this year.
+Last fall, I had one of those one-finger-pointing-at-someone-else-three-fingers-pointed-at-myself experiences.
+A colleague sent an email complaining about his teaching schedule.
 Because he thought my schedule was part of the unfairness (to him), I was copied on it.
 As it turns out, my schedule was not the one putting him at a perceived disadvantage; it was someone else’s.
 Then in the series of emails, he questioned the “POWER” of this other person to claim the coveted time slot.

 Not sure if he was joking (I don’t know him very well), I deflected the issue with some weak humor.
 Afterwards, I pondered the email exchange and gifted what I labeled as his petty ego trip with some condescending compassion.
 Condescending, I say, because I saw myself as quite above such a silly fray.
 Way too spiritual, too serene, too wise.
 Concerned more with REAL suffering in the world rather than whether I would be coming home an hour later after work.

 Basking in my moral superiority as I condemned his sense of workplace superiority (you see where this is going), I suddenly “saw” a mirror in front of me.
 I remembered years when an hour in my schedule meant the difference between being able to pick up my kids after school or needing after school childcare.
 I don’t know anything about my colleague’s personal life.
 That hour might be very important.
 Indeed, I remember times when I was practically apoplectic over being kept waiting 10 minutes.
 When I thought I was entitled to something better than someone else.
 Who am I to judge him?